Sitecore/sitecore-xamarin-pcl-sdk/scripts/xamarin-store/MobileSDK/Details.md

-Sitecore Mobile SDK
+Sitecore Mobile SDK - a Portable .NET Library
 ========

-Sitecore Mobile SDK is a framework that is designed to help the developer produce native mobile applications that use and serve content that is managed by Sitecore.
-The framework enables developers to rapidly develop applications utilizing their existing .NET development skill sets.
+Sitecore Mobile SDK is a framework that is designed to help a developer produce native mobile applications that use and serve content that is managed by Sitecore.
+The library is compliant to PCL (Portable Class Library) standards and can be used with the following platforms:
-The SDK includes the following features:

-* Fetching CMS Content
-* Source HTML renderings from Sitecore CMS
-* Create, Delete, Update Items
-* Downloading and Uploading Media Resources
-* Protect security sensitive data

-The library is PCL standard compliant and can be used on the following platforms :

-* iOS 7 and newer
+* iOS 7 and later
-* Android
+* Android 4.1 and later
 * Windows Desktop (.NET 4.5)
 * Windows Phone 7.1
+* Silverlight 5

-It uses the modern C# approaches such as :
+It uses modern C# features and approaches such as :
 * PCL distribution
 * async/await based API
 * Fluent interface

+## The SDK includes the following features:

+* Authentication
+* Credentials protection based on SecureString class
+* CRUD operations on Sitecore items
+* Access Sitecore item fields and properties
+* Download content of media items
+* Upload media items
+* Retrieve the html rendering of a Sitecore item

 # Licence